-Copyright 2011 by Mario Vaden
+Copyright 2011 - 2017 by Mario Vaden

 In 2015, I added a group of pages on legendary men and explorers of the coast redwood forest.
 Chris Atkins is one of the few.
-Along with Dr. Steve Sillett and Michael Taylor, their discoveries fueled an awareness that made redwoods even more legendary.
+Along with Dr. Steve Sillett and Michael Taylor, their discoveries fueled an awareness that made coast redwoods even more legendary.
 Chris Atkins was also a character of the book (2007) The Wild Trees, by author Richard Preston.
 The narrative builds to a crescendo where Chris and Michael Taylor discover the tallest redwood, Hyperion.

-Chris Atkins is a man known as the discoverer of Stratosphere Giant (2000) and co-discoverer of Hyperion, Helios and Icarus (all in 2006).
+Chris Atkins is known for the discovery of Stratosphere Giant (2000) and co-discoverer of Hyperion, Helios and Icarus (2006).
 Four extraordinary evergreens with the tallest known tops on the face of the planet.
 Atkins also co-discovered Melkor and Grogan's Fault the largest known Coast Redwood we found in Redwood National and State Parks (2014).
 There's a small story to go along with Stratosphere Giant that I will put on it's page.

 Among those who explored with him, he is known as one of the best in the world at measuring redwoods.
 Here is a quote that canopy scientist Dr. Stephen Sillett wrote (2010) on his site's collaborator section: "Chris Atkins is a tall tree expert who has found and measured most of the super-tall Sequoia, Sequoiadendron, Pseudotsuga, and Picea discovered since 2000.
 He is a world-class surveyor whose ground-based measurements of tree height often agree with my direct tape measurements to within 1 cm"

-The super tall redwoods and other species he found provided more than jus finding for discovery's sake or a place in the Guinness Book of World Records.
-The measurements and experience helped generate more public interest in forests, plus boosted data for canopy research.
-And that leads to a broader education about coast redwoods.
+The discoveries Chris found provided more than just feathers in the cap for Guinness Book of World Records.
+The measurements and experience boost public interest in forests and data for canopy research.
+Chris indirectly helped advance education about coast redwoods.
 Chris Atkins and Michael Taylor did much of this together.

 From a August 2007 metroactive.com article by Tom Clynes:

 "Santa Rosa amateur naturalist Chris Atkins first visited the redwoods in the 1980s.
 "I was in awe of their size, their beauty and their longevity," Atkins says.
 He found himself drawn back to redwood country again and again In time, Atkins teamed up with Michael Taylor, who shared his craving for fresh air and biological extremes.
 Eventually, Atkins and Taylor blew $3,000 apiece on high-end laser range-finders."

 Image: Chris Atkins pin-pointing laser range finder scope cross-hairs near Brown Creek watershed